OpenEvalProject/evals/manuscripts/elife-76205/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02y3ad647 Division of Rheumatology, Allergy, & Clinical Immunology, University of Florida Gainesville United States
+1. Division of Rheumatology, Allergy, & Clinical Immunology, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))

 † Corresponding author

 ## Abstract

 Pristane causes chronic peritoneal inflammation resulting in lupus, which in C57BL/6 mice is complicated by lung microvascular injury and diffuse alveolar hemorrhage (DAH).
 Mineral oil (MO) also causes inflammation, but not lupus or DAH.
 Since monocyte depletion prevents DAH, we examined the role of monocytes in the disease.
-Impaired bone marrow (BM) monocyte egress in Ccr2− /− mice abolished DAH, confirming the importance of monocyte recruitment to the lung.
-Circulating Ly6C hi monocytes from pristane-treated mice exhibited increased annexin-V staining in comparison with MO-treated controls without evidence of apoptosis, suggesting that pristane alters the distribution of phosphatidylserine in the plasma membrane before or shortly after monocyte egress from the BM.
-Plasma membrane asymmetry also was impaired in Nr4a1-regulated Ly6C lo/− ‘patrolling’ monocytes, which are derived from Ly6C hi precursors.
-Patrolling Ly6C lo/− monocytes normally promote endothelial repair, but their phenotype was altered in pristane-treated mice.
-In contrast to MO-treated controls, Nr4a1-regulated Ly6C lo/− monocytes from pristane-treated mice were CD138 + , expressed more TremL4, a protein that amplifies TLR7 signaling, and exuberantly produced TNFα in response to TLR7 stimulation.
-TremL4 expression on these novel CD138 + monocytes was regulated by Nr4a1.
+Impaired bone marrow (BM) monocyte egress in Ccr2−/− mice abolished DAH, confirming the importance of monocyte recruitment to the lung.
+Circulating Ly6Chi monocytes from pristane-treated mice exhibited increased annexin-V staining in comparison with MO-treated controls without evidence of apoptosis, suggesting that pristane alters the distribution of phosphatidylserine in the plasma membrane before or shortly after monocyte egress from the BM.
+Plasma membrane asymmetry also was impaired in Nr4a1-regulated Ly6Clo/− ‘patrolling’ monocytes, which are derived from Ly6Chi precursors.
+Patrolling Ly6Clo/− monocytes normally promote endothelial repair, but their phenotype was altered in pristane-treated mice.
+In contrast to MO-treated controls, Nr4a1-regulated Ly6Clo/− monocytes from pristane-treated mice were CD138+, expressed more TremL4, a protein that amplifies TLR7 signaling, and exuberantly produced TNFα in response to TLR7 stimulation.
+TremL4 expression on these novel CD138+ monocytes was regulated by Nr4a1.
 Thus, monocyte CD138, high TremL4 expression, and annexin-V staining may define an activated/inflammatory subtype of patrolling monocytes associated with DAH susceptibility.
-By altering monocyte development, pristane exposure may generate activated Ly6C hi and Ly6C lo/− monocytes, contributing to lung microvascular endothelial injury and DAH susceptibility.
+By altering monocyte development, pristane exposure may generate activated Ly6Chi and Ly6Clo/− monocytes, contributing to lung microvascular endothelial injury and DAH susceptibility.

 ## Introduction